-The Council on Ethics therefore recommends that Pan Ocean Co Ltd be placed under observation for a period of four years.
-The Council will re-examine the grounds for observation if at the end of four years the company has not sent any ships for beaching, or before that time if the company issues a more binding pledge that it has ceased this practice.
-Should the company dispose of any more ships in this way, the Council on Ethics will recommend that it be excluded from the GPFG.
+The Council on Ethics therefore recommends that TTA be excluded from the GPFG.
+The Council will re-examine the grounds for exclusion if at the end of four years the company has not sent any ships for beaching, or before that time if the company gives notice that it has ceased this practice.